What We Do

 Mentoring

-PEJ mentors local actors.
+PEJ mentors local civil society, community and religious leaders.
 We help them identify and access the best regional, national, or international forums.
 We work with them to make sure they assemble strong cases that withstand scrutiny.
 Mentees, in turn, share knowledge within their own communities.
 This builds strong local networks that can seek and obtain accountability.

 3

-When state institutions have failed, and international courts are the only open path to justice, PEJ acts.
+When all other paths to justice are exhausted, PEJ acts.
 We investigate and file cases to make certain survivors obtain redress.
 We collaborate with local actors during this process to further mentor them and empower them to demand enforcement of their rights.